danielalves96/mushadelic-records/README.md

 ```tsx
 import { Button } from '@/components/Button';
 // To import images or other files from the public folder
 import avatar from '@/public/avatar.png';
 ```

-### Switch to npm
+### Switch to Yarn/npm

-This starter uses Yarn 1 (Classic) by default, but this choice is yours.
-If you'd like to switch to npm, delete the `yarn.lock` file, install the dependencies with `npm i`, change the CI workflow, and Husky Git hooks to use npm commands.
+This starter uses pnpm by default, but this choice is yours.
+If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, and Husky Git hooks to use Yarn/npm commands.

+> **Note:** If you use Yarn, make sure to follow these steps from the [Husky documentation](https://typicode.github.io/husky/troubleshoot.html#yarn-on-windows) so that Git hooks do not fail with Yarn on Windows.

 ## License